Azure/apim-landing-zone-accelerator/scenarios/apim-baseline/terraform/README.md

    Note: When using an AZURERM Backend and if your deployment is using a service principal vs a user account to login, make sure to also follow the terraform guidance here: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#configuring-the-service-principal-in-terraform

-6. Deploy the reference implementation.

-   Run the following command to deploy the APIM baseline

-    ```bash
-    ./deploy-apim-baseline.sh
-    ```

-During script execution, you will encounter prompts and will need to respond with a 'y' to continue.

-Test the echo api using the generated command from the output.

 ## Troubleshooting